dotnet/csharplang/proposals/low-level-struct-improvements.md

 Impact of this change is discussed more deeply [below](#examples-method-arguments-must-match).
 Overall this will allow developers to make call sites more flexible by annotating non-escaping ref-like values with `scoped`.

-The `scoped` modifier on parameters also impacts our OHI and `delegate` conversion rules.
+The `scoped` modifier on parameters also impacts our object overriding, interface implementation and `delegate` conversion rules.
 The signature for an override, interface implementation or `delegate` conversion can:
 - Add `scoped` to a `ref` or `in` parameter
 - Add `scoped` to a `ref struct` parameter
 Any other difference with respect to `scoped` will be considered an error.

+The `scoped` modifier also has the following effects on method signatures:
+- The `scoped` modifier though does not affect hiding.
+- Overloads cannot differ only on `scoped`

 The section on `ref` field and `scoped` is long so wanted to close with a brief summary of the proposed breaking changes: